 Each character is rated in three steps for speed and power.
 Regardless of that, their firing patterns and special attacks also differ, so power might not be that relevant when deciding on a specific character.

 My first choice this time around was Load Ran (misspelled as Load Run in the game's HUD), which is perceived as an all-around character (power: 2, speed: 2).
-Her special attack are these arching rabbits that home on the enemy's place and explode, and her charge shot is a powerful single blast.
+Her special attacks are these arching rabbits that home on the enemy's place and explode, and her charge shot is a powerful single blast.
 I reached Memory relatively fast, but I didn't quite feel comfortable with Ran's ability to evade her attacks.
 Fun fact: Load Ran is Memory's daughter.